 Matthew A. Young, M.S.
 President and Founder of the Finch Research Network (FiRN):

-He was project lead on the Cornell Lab’s first Winter Finch Irruptive Bird Survey for Bird Source in 1999, and did extensive field work for the Lab’s Cerulean and Golden-winged Warblers atlas projects.
-He was the Collections Management Leader/Audio Engineer at the Macaulay Library at Cornell Lab of Ornithology for 12 years where he edited sounds for several Merlin packs around the world in addition to being the lead audio engineer on guides, the Songs of the Warblers of North America, Audubon Society Voices of Hawaii’s Birds, and the Cornell Lab’s Guides to Bird Sounds, the North America Master and Essential Sets.
+He worked at the Cornell Lab across 15+ years where he did extensive field work for the Lab’s Cerulean and Golden-winged Warblers atlas projects, and was project lead on the Lab’s first Finch Irruptive Bird Survey for Bird Source in 1999.
+He was the Collections Management Leader/Audio Engineer at the Macaulay Library ~12 years where he edited sounds for several Merlin packs around the world in addition to being the lead audio engineer on guides, the Songs of the Warblers of North America, Audubon Society Voices of Hawaii’s Birds, and the Cornell Lab’s Guides to Bird Sounds, the North America Master and Essential Sets.
 He’s been a tour guide leader for Victor Emanuel Nature Tours, written finch species accounts for breeding bird atlases and Birds of the World, has published several papers about the Red Crossbill vocal complex, and is the President and Founder of the Finch Research Network (FiRN).
 E-mail: email@example.com or firstname.lastname@example.org

 Tim was interested in birds for a few years in his youth, including attending the 1978 Dayton Ohio CBC.
 After settling on astrophysics for a career Tim obtained undergraduate degrees in physics and astronomy from the University of Arizona, and MS and PhD in Astronomy from the University of Florida.
 In the mid 2000s, he eventually returned to birding with the passion he had as a youngster.
 Tim has traveled the US and Canada on many bird trips, and several specifically targeting crossbills and grosbeaks for recording.
 In addition Tim served on the Massachusetts Avian Records Committee, including a term as the Chair in 2018-2019.
 During the large crossbill irruption in the east in 2012-2013, Tim and Matt became good friends and research partners, and have continued as such to this day.